ankitahirmukhe-ctrl/Daily-Reminder-Bot/README.md

 ---

 ## 🧩 Problem Statement
-Many individuals struggle to maintain daily productivity due to missed reminders and lack of motivation.
-Existing solutions often require manual setup, complicated integrations, or constant app usage.
+Many individuals struggle to maintain consistency and productivity due to missed reminders or lack of motivation.
+Existing solutions are often complex, requiring manual setup, app installations, or multiple integrations.

 ---